vemana/vemana.github.io/_posts/2001-01-01-abiyz-intro.md

 two ~~~~~ three
 ```

 Angular becomes easier to understand & retain once we understand the different domains (User's senses, Browser API, Angular.
-Angular simply models the DOM as a combination of a template with blanks filled from Application State (fancily called `data binding`).
+Angular simply models the DOM as a template with blanks filled from Application State (fancily called `data binding`).
 Your code to respond to the button then just needs to update the Application State and Angular is responsible for syncing it to the DOM.
 Of course, there is a LOT more to Angular than this, but asking ABIYZ questions provides a good start for understanding it more comprehensively.

 # Summary